How to make web pages accessible

 Sometimes you may need to do both.

-Learn how to write text descriptions for informative images
+Read more about how to write text descriptions for images

-Alt text is a short text description of an image that helps people using screen readers understand what an image shows.
-It also appears if the image doesn't load.
+Alt text is a short description that helps people using screen readers understand what an image shows.
+It also appears if the image does not load.

-Every image on a web page should have the ability to have alt text added to it.
+Every image on a web page should allow alt text to be added.

-Web content authors must then decide if the image is important to understanding nearby text.
-If it is, they must then add a short text description to the image alt text field.
+You must decide if an image is important to understanding nearby text.
+If it is, add a short description to the alt text field.

-Authors can leave alt text empty if the image is:
+Alt text can be left empty if the image is:

 - purely decorative ('eye candy')